byzer-org/byzer-lang/docs/docv2/cluster/cluster.md

 Done.

-## How to create your owner  strategy
+## How to create your owner  dispatch strategy

 Here is the implementation of FreeCoreBackendStrategy: